Spider season is in fall (August-October). Control them before they take over!

-I HATE spiders with a passion.
+I hate spiders with a passion.
 They're creepy and bug me out (no pun intended).
-Every time one of these eight-legged insects appear in my house, I immediately run to get the vacuum and suck up the little bastard with a 6 ft. extension wand (because, ya know, I'm scared).
+Every time one of these eight-legged insects appear in my house, I immediately run to get the vacuum and suck up the little bastard with a six-foot extension wand (because, ya know, I'm scared).
 I always feel a small morsel of pity for the poor guy, but my fear of their kind compels me to wipe them out completely.

 The following are all of the methods I've used to get rid of spiders already in the house and prevent new ones from coming into the house.
 There's also a section on how I kill spiders too, but I recommend taking measures to keep them out first so you won't have to do the dirty deed once they're inside.